 Mature students are encouraged to consider taking up part-time courses.
 If they are granted admissions to the full-time diploma courses, they are expected to be able to work with their younger classmates, generally in the age group of 17 -19 years old, in their course of study and particularly during group discussions/project work.

-The following is a general guideline of estimated expenditure in Singapore dollars:
+The following is a general guideline of estimated expenses in Singapore dollars for planning purposes only.

 |Food||300 - 400||3,600 - 4,800|